HeadCrash78/adventofcode2022/day1/README.md

 ***Your puzzle answer was `200116`.***

 Both parts of this puzzle are complete!
-They provide two gold stars: **
+They provide two gold stars: :star::star: